sidiropulos/tablib/docs/intro.rst

 This part of the documentation covers all the interfaces of Tablib.
 Tablib is a format-agnostic tabular dataset library, written in Python.
 It allows you to Pythonically import, export, and manipulate tabular data sets.
-Advanced features include segregation, dynamic columns, tags/filtering, and seamless format import/export.
+Advanced features include segregation, dynamic columns, tags / filtering, and seamless format import/export.